 White Chocolate Sourdough Discard Scone Recipe

-Step 1: Preheat oven to 400 °F.
+Step 1: Preheat oven to 400 °F. Prepare a baking sheet with a piece of parchment paper.

 Step 7: Add white chocolate chips and evenly distribute throughout the dough.

 Step 9: Place one portion of the dough on a lightly greased parchment paper on a baking sheet.
 Press into a 6-inch round disc, about ¾ to 1 inch thick.
-Cut the disc into 6 even wedges.
+Cut the disc into 6 equal wedges.

 1. What is sourdough discard?